ImsaraSamarasinghe/ImsaraSamarasinghe.github.io/README.md

 </div>

 ## Agent based model for Viral Spread
 I wrote this Matlab code as part of my first-year Computing and Numerical Methods assignment.
-I learnt how to create agent based models, as well as implement fast and efficient array operations in Matlab.
-I score a 22.5/25 for this project.
+I learnt how to create agent-based models, as well as implement fast and efficient array operations in Matlab.
+I scored a 22.5/25 for this project.

 <div style="text-align: center;">
   <a href="https://github.com/ImsaraSamarasinghe/Agent-Based-model-for-Disease-Spread" target="_blank">